inkVerb/VIP/601/Lesson-07.md

 - NBD is often how a cloud system mounts a large "block storage" drive device to our virtual machine for a cloud service like Linode, Vultr, or DigitalOcean, which then we sysadmin-customers simply see as `/dev/nbd0` etc
   - Go into your Linode / Vultr / DigitalOcean control panel and buy some block storage drive space to attach to your virtual machine
   - Then their website will instruct you to look for `/dev/nbd0` etc on your virtual machine
-  - It was actually NBD that put it there for you to use
+  - It may have been NBD that put it there for you to use

 ### How NBD Works
 - **A local blob as `/dev/nbd0` or `/dev/nbd1` etc points to a remote device over the network**